How to Upgrade an ERC-721 Token with OpenZeppelin UUPS Proxies and Hardhat (Part 3)

 Step 1: Set Up Your Project

-Install necessary dependencies if you haven't done so.
-For part 3 of this tutorial series, we're adding two extra dependencies:
+For part 3 of this tutorial series, we're adding one extra dependency:

 @openzeppelin/contracts-upgradeable